franciscop/react-plain-router/readme.md

 import React from 'react';
 import router from 'react-plain-router';

-// Just wrap it and you can use native links export default router(({ path, query, hash }) => (
+// Wrap it and you can use links export default router(({ path, query, hash }) => (
   <div>
     <nav>